Test driving a car is a vital part of the

 Try driving on a number of different terrains and settings.
 Get on the highway and see how you like it.
 Go through a couple of local streets to test its handling in city driving.

 Step 4: Make notes on your experience.
-As you are struck by the various pros and cons of the car, make a note of these whether mentally or on paper.
+As you are struck by the various pros and cons of the car, make a note of these.

-If you are test driving several vehicles, then you may want to take a notepad to record all your thoughts so you don’t get overwhelmed when you think back at the end of the day.
-Test driving a vehicle helps you decide whether a car is right for you.
+If you are test driving several vehicles, you may want to take a notepad to record all your thoughts so you don’t get overwhelmed when you need to make a decision.